xcart/xcart-docs/_pages/kb_en/modules/messages/using_the_messages_addon_for_order_related_messaging_with_customers.md

    You will be redirected to the Messages section of the order details with the respective communication thread expanded.
    ![msgs_msgs4order.png]({{site.baseurl}}/attachments/ref_7KZpxV92/msgs_msgs4order.png)

+You can respond to the communication by adding your message to the thread.
+Type your response in the field that says "Write your message here" and click **Submit**.

 ## Contacting a customer about a specific order
 If necessary, you can write to a customer about their order from the order details page of that order.